Initial Sonography Certification and Registration

 be accessed easily, customized personally, and distributed locally.
 Find out how easy it is to announce a newly earned

-and ARRT Standards of Ethics each year, as well as meet the
+and ARRT Standards of Ethics each year, meet the